Washing Cloth Diapers

 How do I wash them?

 The most common successful wash routine is a rinse (warm if your washer has it) followed by a hot wash (with detergent) and a double rinse.
 You may need to add a bit of detergent to your pre-wash and if you have very hard water, extra rinses can do more harm than good.
 In a standard washer use a slightly larger load size than you need so diapers are covered by water but not swimming in it (don’t go overboard, you can use “too much” water – diapers need to agitate against each other and the washer’s agitator).
-In an HE washer, add a wet towel to the load to trick your washer into adding more water.
+In an HE washer, you can add a wet towel to bulk up the load.
 (Note – since HE machines add water based on the weight of the load, adding the wet towel will ONLY add additional water to the first cycle, not the rinse.)

 61% of survey respondents have standard top load machine, 33% have a front loading HE and 7% have a top load HE.